Mountain Mama Vacation Homes

 Photo Credit: seabass_2022 via Instagram

 This short hike is a great way to get a taste of the Appalachian Trail as well as indulge in some interesting local history.
-The trail starts at the stone steps between the African American History Museum and Civil War Museum in Lower Town.
+The trail starts at the stone steps between the African American History Museum and the Civil War Museum in Lower Town.
 You will pass St. Peter’s Catholic Church before the path intersects with the Appalachian Trail and leads you to Jefferson Rock.

 Jefferson Rock is a great viewpoint to see the stunning mountains and the confluence of the Potomac River and Shenandoah River.
 At this spot, you will get to see the same vista that Thomas Jefferson saw in 1783 as he passed through Harpers Ferry.
-Jefferson even wrote about the view in his journal, stating that “This scene is worth a voyage across the Atlantic.”
+Jefferson even wrote about the view in his journal, stating “This scene is worth a voyage across the Atlantic.”

 The rock itself makes a great photo opportunity, but do be sure to heed the signs reminding you that climbing on the rock is not allowed.
 This historic structure is fragile and unstable, meaning it can be dangerous.